Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 #### Incidents
 === "Type"

-    !!! info "This field mapping is required and supports mapping multiple values"
+    !!! info "This field mapping is required"

     ![](img/Using_SpiraTeam_with_JIRA_5+_28.png)